bennettmsherman/EECS425_Project1/Project1/README.txt

 	8.)
 The delimiter: The default delimiter is the Enter key.
 The delimiting key can be changed by selecting "Set Delimiter" from the command menu, and will be described below in the command section.
 		When the delimiter is pressed, the client's message will be sent to the server.
+	9.)
+To exit the client, select File->Exit.
+Use Ctrl+C to exit the server.

 3.)
 Command syntax
 	0.)
 General: All commands MUST start with the "C0NTR0L:".
 Any messages that start with "C0NTR0L:" will be interpreted